Childhood Trauma Therapist Near Me | Trauma Counseling

 A trauma therapist may explore different triggers through these therapies, identify the aggravating factors, and then inform you about their findings.
 This information can be especially helpful as you and your therapist formulate a plan to help overcome these triggers.

-c) Development of coping skills
+c) Development of Coping Skills

 Young woman feeling stressed.